 How can your clients tap into numbers like that?
 With targeted, intelligent local search engine optimization that’s rooted in current best practices.

 As an SEO professional, you realize the importance of planning and deploying an effective local marketing campaign.
 Your goal is to help clients understand the impact that a cohesive, positive online business presence can have on their bottom line.
 You also need to stay in the loop regarding the latest best practices for local SEO, so that you can keep your clients ahead of the curve.
-Search engine metrics and evaluation tools can help.
+Search engine metrics and digital marketing tools can help.
+There are a number of specialized SEO tools for when you need something specific, like a keyword research tool.

 Local SEO is an essential part of digital marketing for brick and mortar businesses that depend on local patronage.
 Doing it right not only spreads awareness of what a company has to offer, it also improves their rankings in SERPs.
 With Google algorithms constantly in flux, developing new metrics that keep a website in good position is an eternal struggle.